twilco/hdlman/README.md

 ### Supported commands

 `hdlman new`
 * Creates boilerplate top-file, Makefile, and Yosys script.
-Also downloads any LPF files for your given dev-board.
+Also includes any LPF files for your given target / dev-board.

 ### Project goals